 - Attendance at the conference will be the responsibility of the award winner(s).
 If the award winner(s) are unable to attend the conference, other alternatives will be offered for the winner(s) to present on their recognized work.

-- The first GIR awards will be presented at the 2019 AAMC GIR annual conference, and annually thereafter if there are award winners.
+- The first GIR awards were presented at the 2019 AAMC GIR annual conference, and they will be presented annually thereafter if there are award winners.